zhougy0717/Niwatori/README.md

   - You can bind it with fooview.
   - Any other tools that can invoke shortcut functionality.

+## Known Issues

+1. Because some ROM's, for example Oxygen OS, have their own auto boot control.
+Niwatori need to be in the white list to provide swap left/right function with auto boot permission.
+2. Shared preference .xml is not created at the very first time after installation.
+You may need to open Niwatori to have it create it.

 # Release Note

 ## v0.5.2